AlejandroTuzzi/TUZZI-ByPass/README.md

   - Breaks every X words (never splitting them).
   - If the last fragment has fewer than Y words, it's merged with the previous one.
   - Great for breaking long texts into readable lines.

+---

+### 🔄 `Sequential Text Reader`
+- **ES**: Lee línea por línea desde un bloque de texto largo (`textarea`).
+Comienza desde el número de línea indicado (`line_number`).
+Si esa línea está vacía, busca la siguiente que contenga texto.
+Si llega al final del texto, vuelve al inicio, permitiendo ciclos infinitos.
+Ideal para automatizaciones que procesan textos paso a paso.
+- **EN**: Reads line by line from a long `textarea`.
+Starts from the provided `line_number`.
+If that line is empty, it searches the next available line with text.
+If it reaches the end, it loops back to the top — perfect for infinite loops or step-by-step text automation.

+✅ Outputs:
+- `selected_text`: the line found with content.
+- `updated_line_number`: the actual line where text was found (can be fed into loop logic).

 ### 🖼️ Example Workflow
 ![TUZZI-ByPass Screenshot](screenshots/Screenshots%20TUZZI-ByPass.png)